rehierl/abstract-properties/04-0-order-theory/3-x-toset-one-src-snk.md

 no incoming edge at all) `(a,b in V)`, then the transitive closure could not establish an edge between these two vertices, since none can also be a sink.
 That is, neither the edge `aRb`, nor the edge `bRa` could exist.
-As such, the order relation could neither be connex nor trichotomous.
+As such, the order relation could neither be connex nor trichotomous because both vertices are then incomparable.

 Assumed that a total order had two sink vertices (i.e. two vertices with no outgoing edge at all) `(a,b in V)`, then the transitive closure could not establish an edge between these two vertices, since none can also be a source.
 That is, neither the edge `aRb` nor the edge `bRa` could exist.
-As such, the order relation could neither be connex nor trichotomous.
+As such, the order relation could neither be connex nor trichotomous because both vertices are then incomparable.

 Due to the above, an order relation can not be total if it has more than one source and/or sink vertex.
 That is because it would then contain two or more